Logilype/school-caf-kiosk/README.md

-# School cafeteria kiosk
+# School Cafeteria Kiosk

-ReadMe is work in progress
+Currently, the project is work in progress.